slothsoft/random-framework/README.md

     * streets (with house number)

 If something is missing, request it via [a new issue](https://github.com/slothsoft/framework-random/issues/new).

+# Developer Manual

+### How to Release?

+The release process is basically [as defined in this guide](https://github.com/slothsoft/charts/wiki/How-To-Release).

+### How to Create a New Random Field?

+Create new implementation of `RandomField` in `de.slothsoft.random.types`.
+To test this implementation, you can (should) use:

+- `RandomFactoryTest` - to test that the basic setup of setting a property of a POJO works
+- `AbstractRandomFieldTest` - to test that the interface is correctly implemented

 ## License

-This project is licensed under the MIT License - see the [MIT license](https://opensource.org/licenses/MIT) for details.
+This project is licensed under the MIT License - see the [MIT license](LICENSE) for details.